 Compassion has much to do with the way we respond to distress, whether the distress is felt by another or by ourselves.
 It shows itself in the desire to alleviate the distress.
 It is a balm to suffering.

 We are born with an innate capacity to experience deep compassion.
 However, it becomes veiled as we experience the rough path of life.
 Loss and trauma can distance us from our compassion.

 Studies involving mindfulness and compassion show that these practices can change the way we receive, process, and respond to new and old information.

 Mindfulness meditation has been reported to produce positive effects on psychological well-being extending beyond the time the individual meditates.

 My experience convinces me that meditation enhances conventional therapeutic approaches by helping the mind and body to relax deeply as we learn to ground and experience stability within ourselves.

 Here we can begin to make contact with something more than our “narratives” – the stories we repeat to ourselves over and over.

 Here we can begin to sense the innate experience of our mind/heart as it was before we draped it in armor.
 This is a practice!

-We take a breath.
+We receive a breath.
+We give a breath.
 We return to the breath.